-This article compares statistical indicators of Africa and the European Union (EU) and their share in the total world population and economic performance.
+This article presents statistical indicators for Africa and the European Union (EU) focussing on demography, health and key economic indicators.
 It examines gross domestic product (GDP) and public finances, as well as trade in goods between African countries and the EU.
-Recent developments in life expectancy and infant mortality in Africa are compared with the EU.
-As a strong driver for access to the information society, the article also looks into the number of mobile communication subscriptions per thousand inhabitants in the population.
+Recent developments in life expectancy and children's mortality in Africa are compared with the EU.
+As a strong driver for access to the information society, the article also looks into mobile communication subscriptions in both regions.

 - 1 Main statistical findings